Cooling without air conditioning

 Up to 80% of solar gains can be stopped

-“With the awareness of climate change rising, it safe to assume that the shading of houses, offices & buildings in general will become more prominent.
-You can achieve a lot with an automated shading system however even greater results can be seen if the system ties in other components such as heating, ventilation and lighting.”
+“With the awareness of climate change rising, it safe to assume that the shading of houses, offices and buildings in general will become more prominent.
+You can achieve a lot with an automated shading system, however, even greater results can be seen if the system ties in other components such as heating, ventilation and lighting.”

-Automated blinds – also useful in spring, autumn & winter
+Automated blinds – also useful in spring, fall & winter!

 The study doesn’t only look at the conditions present in summer.
-The scientists also analysed the conditions in winter, autumn and spring.
+The scientists also analyzed the conditions in winter, fall and spring.

 The results?
 Even then, automated blind control had a positive effect on room temperature.

-When it becomes cooler outside the blinds work with a different goal in mind, on the one hand, they act as a sort of ‘heat cover’ for the room – serving as an additional layer of insulation between the warm room and the cold outdoors.
-Whilst, on the other hand, raising when there is an opportunity to heat a room using natural energy from the sun.
+When it becomes cooler outside the blinds work with a different goal in mind.
+On the one hand, they act as a sort of ‘heat cover’ for the room – serving as an additional layer of insulation between the warm room and the cold outdoors.
+On the other hand, raising when there is an opportunity to heat a room using natural energy from the sun.